grusin-db/uc-azure-account-scim-sync/README.md

 # Azure AAD to Databricks Account SCIM Sync

-End to end synchronization of the whitelisted list of AAD groups.
-Users, Groups, SPNs that are members of whitelisted groups are created in Databricks Account, and they are added to respective groups.
+End to end synchronization of the whitelisted list of AAD groups into Databricks Account. **Users**, **Groups**, **SPNs** that are members of whitelisted groups are synchronized.
 Nested groups are supported.

 ## How to run